-Loan participations are presented net of the related outstanding loan balance they are associated with and amounted to \$16,068,250, \$16,151,232 and \$16,653,759 as of December 31, 2023, 2022 and 2021, respectively.
+Loan participations are presented net of the related outstanding loan balance they are associated with and amounted to \$15,804,854, \$16,068,250 and \$16,151,232 as of December 31, 2024, 2023 and 2022, respectively.

 - E. Cash and Equivalents The Fund considers all highly liquid debt instruments purchased with an original maturity of three months or less and investments in money market and short-term mutual funds to be cash equivalents.
 The Fund places its temporary cash investments with various financial institutions, which may exceed federally insured amounts at times and may exceed reported values due to outstanding checks. - F. Short-Term Investments Short-term investments consist of certificates of deposit purchased with original maturities of greater than three months, but are not held for long-term investment.
 Short-term investments are carried at cost.
-These certificates of deposit are placed with various financial institutions, but are monitored to ensure they are within federally insured limits. - G. Allowance for Credit Losses An allowance is recorded to reduce the loan balance if the level of delinquencies indicates probable uncollectible balances in the future, based upon management's review of the loan portfolio and past collection history.
+These certificates of deposit are placed with various financial institutions, but are monitored to ensure they are within federally insured limits. - G. Allowance for Credit Losses An allowance is recorded to reduce the loan balance if the level of delinquencies indicates probable uncollectible balances in the future, based upon management's review of the loan portfolio, past collection history, and reasonable and supportable forecasts.
 In 2021, the Fund established a risk rating program to develop expected loss estimates.
 The risk rating program provides a standardized method of measuring and monitoring the loan risk within a loan portfolio based upon financial information of the borrowing institution.
 Loans are charged off when management determines that all or a portion of the balance will not be collected through payment or liquidation of underlying collateral.
 Loans are generally placed on nonaccrual status when greater than 90 days past due.
 Because the Fund's loans are receivable only from UCC congregations and other faith based organizations, management does not believe that further segmentation of the portfolio as required by ASC 310, Receivables, would be meaningful.
-Due to the nature of the Fund's relationship with its borrowers, the Fund is willing to make accommodations with borrowers whose payments are not current or to refinance their outstanding obligations.
-It is the Fund's policy to aid its borrowers to try and meet their obligations without disclosure.
-No loans were charged off during the years 2023, 2022 and 2021.
-No loans were ninety days or more past due as of December 31, 2023, 2022 and 2021.
-No loans were on nonaccrual status as of December 31, 2023, 2022 and 2021.
+Due to the nature of the Fund's relationship with its borrowers, the Fund is willing to make accommodations with borrowers whose payments are not current or to refinance their outstanding It is the Fund's policy to aid its borrowers to try and meet their obligations. obligations without foreclosure.
+One loan in the amount of \$246.915 was charged off during 2024 and no loans were charged off during the years 2023 and 2022.
+No loans were ninety days or more past due as of December 31, 2024, 2023 and 2022.
+No loans were on nonaccrual status as of December 31, 2024, 2023 and 2022.